+10101010: RES

-01010101: No operation 10101010: No operation Other values: Reset MCU
+Other values: Reset MCU

 If these bits are changed due to adverse environmental conditions, the microcontroller will be reset.
-The reset operation will be activated after a delay time, t{SRESET} and the RSTF bit in the RSTFC register will be set to 1.
+The reset operation will be activated after a delay time, $t{SRESET}$ and the RSTF bit in the RSTFC register will be set to 1.